curl / Development / test-fileformat.pl

 Use the mode="text" attribute if the output is in text mode on platforms that have a text/binary difference.

-If nonewline is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client
+If nonewline is set, we cut off the trailing newline of this given data before comparing with the one actually received by the client

 crlf=yes forces the newlines to become CRLF even if not written so in the test.